activeyawcontrol/simrig-evolution/AccGpuTesting.md

   * My goal is to keep things above 60 FPS, not something crazy like 100+.

 What I'm currently using: until I step-up to a 3080ti, I'm using triple 1440 high + FSR quality.
 For hotlapping, etc it's plenty, and in a busy field it might drop a little, but that is only for the first couple of laps.

+## Can I help?

+If you have a similarly spec'd system (2060S, 3070, or something close) it would be really interesting to see your results too!

+activeyawcontrol at gmail